-e.
+b.
 PV module widths vary by manufacturer.
 On the Engage Cable, connectors are spaced at intervals to allow for the widest PV modules compatible with Enphase Microinverters.
 If narrower PV modules are used, it may be necessary to account for excess cable by looping the cable at suitable intervals.

-Step 4: Attach the Microinverters to the PV Racking
+Step 5: Attach the Microinverters to the PV Racking

 - a.
 Mark the approximate centers of each PV module on the PV racking. - b.
-Evaluate the location of the microinverter with respect to the PV module DC junction box or any other obstructions. - c.
-Ensure that the microinverter does not interfere with the PV module frame or stiffening braces. - d.
+Evaluate the location of the microinverter with respect to the PV module DC junction box or any other obstructions. - Ensure that the microinverter does not interfere with the PV module frame or stiffening braces. - d.
 Ensure that the connector from the microinverter can easily reach the connector on the Engage Cable. - e.
 Allow a minimum of 1.9 cm (0.75 inches) between the roof and the bottom of the microinverter.
 Also allow 1.3 cm (0.50 inches) between the back of the PV module and the top of the microinverter.

-WARNING: You must install the M250 under the module, out of rain and sun.
+WARNING: You must install the M215 under the module, out of rain and sun.
 Do not mount the microinverter in a position that allows long-term exposure to direct sunlight or in a vertical orientation that allows water to collect in the DC connector recess.
-Do not install the microinverter black-side up or vertically, with the DC connectors facing up.